 Garlic Butter Shrimp Scampi

 Garlic Butter Shrimp Scampi: Frequently Asked Questions

+Unsalted butter allows you to add as much (or as little) salt in your dish as you like, allowing for more control and consistency.
 You can replace unsalted butter with salted butter in a pinch, reducing the amount of salt indicated in the recipe, and adding to taste.

-You can thaw frozen shrimp overnight, transferring it from the freezer to the fridge the day before.
+You can thaw frozen shrimp overnight, transferring them from the freezer to the fridge the day before.
 For a quick thaw, you can run them under cold water until completely thawed, about 5-10 minutes.
-Pat them dry as thoroughly as possible to remove any excess moisture (so they can brown nicely and evenly).
+Pat them dry as thoroughly as possible to remove any excess moisture so they can brown nicely and evenly.

 The lemon juice helps balance out the flavors and richness of the butter.

 Absolutely!
-This can be served over angel hair, linguine, fettuccine, or any other long strand pasta option.
+Serve over angel hair, linguine, fettuccine, or any other long strand pasta variety.

+Garlic Butter Shrimp Scampi